JDL Travel

 Odie and Elisa

-The other major perk is the campground's close proximity to the Big Chill restaurant, which was just across the parking lot/under the bridge.
+The other major perk was the campground's close proximity to the Big Chill restaurant, which was just across the street, under the bridge.

 DE Seashore State Park